 When you hold the Delta Gold Card, you get early boarding in the Main Cabin 1 priority boarding zone.
 This is true not only for the main cardholder but also for up to eight other passengers booked on the same reservation.

 This is the boarding zone that boards immediately after Delta Comfort+ and Sky Priority passengers.

 If you are booked on a Delta basic economy ticket, holding the Delta SkyMiles Gold American Express card is a great way to beat basic economy.
-Even with a basic economy fare, you will board with the Main Cabin 1 travelers – giving you a much better chance at securing overhead bin space for your carry-on bag.
+Even with these cheaper, no-frills fares, boarding with Main Cabin 1 travelers gives you a much better chance at securing overhead bin space for your carry-on bag.

 The card has a $0 introductory annual fee.
 After that, it's just $99 each year (see rates & fees).

 But even in year two and beyond, you can easily come out ahead on that annual fee if you check a bag on at least two round-trip flights a year.
 Since each bag costs $30 each way, that's $120 total in savings – more than zeroing out the card's $99 annual fee.
 If you're flying to Europe, the cost of checking a bag jumps to $60 each way, meaning one round-trip will more than cover the cost.

 Delta SkyMiles Gold American Express Card: Earning SkyMiles